beacon-biosignals/PyFOOOF.jl/README.md

 `version_number`.

 Note that FOOOF uses [`matplotlib`](https://matplotlib.org/) for plotting, but does not install it automatically as a dependency.
-If you wish to take advantage of this functionality, the non-exported `install_matplotlib` function will install `matplotlib`, using the same environment variables as the main installation.
-The Julia package [`PyPlot`](https://github.com/JuliaPy/PyPlot.jl), which provides a Julia interface to `matplotlib`, is also useful for manipulating the rendered plots.
+The Julia package [`PyPlot`](https://github.com/JuliaPy/PyPlot.jl), which provides a Julia interface to `matplotlib`, is useful for installing `matplotlib` and manipulating the rendered plots.

 FOOOF can also be installed manually ahead of time.
 From the shell, use `python -m pip install fooof` for the latest stable release